Alaska Standard Residential Lease Agreement

 Alaska Lease Laws

-Maximum Security Deposit (§ 34.03.070): The landlord cannot request a security deposit in an amount exceeding two (2) months’ rent.
-The only exception to this is if the monthly rent is greater than $2,000.
+Maximum Security Deposit (§ 34.03.070): Landlords cannot request a security deposit exceeding two months’ rent, except when the monthly rent surpasses $2,000.